makrai/notes/levin05-ch3-current.md

   * no single semantic characterization of object selection is possible, and
-  * the statement of a unified object selection rule is even more difficult because some patients need to come under his subject selection rule, rather than an object selection rule.
+  * the statement of a unified object selection rule is even more difficult because some patients need to come under his subject selection rule, rather than an object selection rule

 #### 3.1.1.2 Extensions and limitations 59